ctm/yld/src/running/upcoming.md

 during my BMDM block and do serious ruck training two and a half days a week.

-My final block leads up to Hardrock (if I get in) or a qualifier (for 2023, Ehunmilak) if I don't.
+My final block leads up to Hardrock (if I get in) or a qualifier or two if I don't get in.
+Actually, even if I do get in to Hardrock, I'll be running the Bigfoot 200, but if my finances are secure, and I don't get in to Hardrock, I'll also run Ehunmilak.
 After that, I'm back to a "fun around" block.

 ## Events I'll Probably Participate In